thomlake/Flimsy.jl/README.md

 - No memory pre-allocation or reuse

 ## Why?
 Flimsy.jl is primarily an experiment in interface design for neural network centric machine learning libraries.
-It aims to overcome what I see as the biggest drawbacks of popular libraries such as [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/), and [TensorFlow](https://www.tensorflow.org/), namely
+It aims to overcome what I see as the biggest drawbacks, in terms of interface, of popular libraries such as [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/), and [TensorFlow](https://www.tensorflow.org/), namely

 - Awkward, limited, and non-native control flow structures
-- Separate model definition and execution phases
+- Disconnected model definition and execution phases
-- Inability to build reuseable sub-models (theano)
+- Inability to build reuseable sub-models

 Unfortunately Flimsy.jl is currently nowhere near performant enough to serve as a substitute for the libraries mentioned above in most cases.